 If I can’t get motivated to clean my room, just get a bedroom cleaning checklist and do ONE thing off the list.

-When you feel depressed is NOT the time to make “All or Nothing” rules for yourself.
+When you feel depressed it is NOT the time to make “All or Nothing” rules for yourself or to commit to checklists of TOO many things to do.

 Do what you can.